SimSimButDifferent/UniV3FlashSwapDualArbBot/README.md

 ## Project Outline

-I have decided to try to build a dual arbitrage bot, that trades discrepencies on price on single pairs using the FlashSwap functionality from UniswapV2.
+I have decided to try to build a dual-dex arbitrage bot, that trades discrepencies on price on single pairs using the FlashSwap functionality from UniswapV2.

 ## Example

 **If Eth is 4000 on uniswap and 3900 on Sushiswap the bot should:**